Adopting a Child From a Foreign Country

-TIPS FROM THE AUTHOR BASED UPON HIS PERSONAL EXPERIENCE
+TIPS FROM THE PRINCIPAL ATTORNEY BASED UPON HIS PERSONAL EXPERIENCE

-The first step, which is crucial when you are considering the adoption of a foreign child, is to preferably work with an adoption agency that is located in your state and/or with an experienced immigration attorney who is familiar with international adoption.
-There is no harm in working with an agency that is outside your state; but since most of the documents which are required in this process may involve your state of residence, it would be best for you to work with an agency that is located in your state.
-However, your immigration attorney can be found in any state, since immigration law is federal.
+The first step, which is crucial when considering the adoption of a foreign child, is to preferably work with an adoption agency located in your state and/or with an experienced immigration attorney familiar with international adoption.
+There is no harm in working with an agency outside your state, but since most of the documents required in this process may involve your state of residence, it would be best for you to work with an agency located in your state.
+However, your immigration attorney can be found in any State since immigration law is federal.
 It is essential, though, that he or she should be able to assist you until the end of the procedure.

-Once you locate a potential adoption agency, I strongly recommend that you review whether the agency is experienced in international adoptions.
-In essence, I suggest that you check the number of years the agency has been in business, the agency’s experience with the country from which you intend to adopt, as well as their relationship with the foreign agency in the country from which you intend to adopt.
+Once you locate a potential adoption agency, I strongly recommend reviewing whether the agency is experienced in international adoptions.
+In essence, I suggest that you check the number of years the agency has been in business, the agency’s experience with the country from which you intend to adopt, and their relationship with the foreign agency in the country from which you intend to adopt.
 Once you have determined the adoption agency you are interested in working with, the agency will send you an application form and the list of documents, which will be required from your end.
 For example, you will be required to pay the application fee, provide copies of your marriage certificate (or your divorce decree, if applicable), your good conduct 145

 Once the adoption agency is satisfied with your initial list of documents and if a child is readily available for adoption, the agency will send you pictures of the children who are available for adoption.
 Be sure to request that the adoption agency sends you the complete medical report of any available children you may be able to adopt.

-After you have received the available children’s pictures and the medical reports, and you have decided on one particular child, you should consult a physician to review the reports, to ascertain if the child has any health issues.
+After receiving the available children’s pictures and the medical reports, and you have decided on one particular child, you should consult a physician to review the reports to ascertain if the child has any health issues.
 In some countries, such as China, there is a priority for adopting out children with disabilities.
 I would like to encourage you not to shy away from children with reported disabilities, especially because some of these children have very temporary or minor disabilities—some of which are easily curable.
-Discuss with your adoption agency and your physician the nature of any disability, in such instances.
-Certainly, it is possible that you are interested in adopting a foreign orphan who has no reported health issues or disabilities.
+Discuss with your adoption agency and your physician the nature of any disability in such instances.
+Indeed, it is possible that you are interested in adopting a foreign orphan who has no reported health issues or disabilities.
 If so, the above-recommended consultation with a physician should be able to determine this for you.

 As mentioned earlier, working with an experienced adoption attorney from the very beginning will assist you in addressing most of the complexities involved in this process.